ReinholdM/play_football_with_ai/README.md

    $PATH is the path where your <gfootball environment>  are installed such as `~/miniconda3/env/env_name/lib/python3.6/site-packages/gfootball/`.

-3). extract trajectories from the directory that has stored dump files by running `python mappo_grfootball/dump_to_trjectories.py`
+3). extract trajectories from the directory that has stored dump files by running `python mappo_grfootball/dump_to_trjectories.py`  (no need)

 ## How to play the Football with your keyboard? :soccer: